mhamzahashim/zbloggingx/content/posts/things-you-need-to-know-about-google’s-core-updates.md

 If you have lost positions, check which pages have been most affected and for what types of searches.
 Try to understand how they were rated based on the questions above.

-## STUDY THE GUIDELINES FOR QUALITY RATERS & EAT
+## Study the Guidelines for Quality Raters & E-A-T

 Another resource with great content recommendations is the quality rater guidelines.
 The rater is people who provide Google with detailed information as to whether or not algorithms perform well, and are therefore a way of understanding if the changes we make are going in the right direction.